-Posted by PKSD Law Firm on Jun 14, 2021 in Uncategorized
+Posted by PKSD Law Firm on June 14, 2021 in Personal Injury

 Not only are minorities and women more likely than white men to be forced into arbitration; arbitrators working on these cases are mostly male and overwhelmingly white.
 This is according to research gathered by the American Association for Justice.

 Consider the makeup of the two largest consumer arbitration providers in the U.S., American Arbitration Association (AAA) and JAMS (formerly known as Judicial Arbitration and Mediation Services, Inc.) – 88 percent of arbitrators from these organizations are white and 77 percent are men.

 In fact, in the 72-year history of the National Academy of Arbitrators, there have been just 35 arbitrators who were either black, indigenous or other people of color (BIPOC).
 That is just two percent of overall membership in the organization.
 For comparison, nearly 40 percent of the U.S. population is composed of BIPOC individuals.
 Women also make up 51 percent of the U.S. population.

 In other words, for minorities and women, forced arbitration ensures their case will be decided by a white man.
 It is hard enough for consumers to win monetary awards in arbitration; being Black or female decreases their odds even further.